Ayra Starr: Other ventures

 In September 2021, Starr became a brand ambassador for Pepsi Nigeria.
 Starr was featured in the October 2021 issue of Accelerate TV's The Cover.
 Starr was featured in the Fall/Winter 2021 issue of ODDA.
 In 2021, she appeared in a Notion editorial.
+In February 2025, she signed an endorsement deal with New Balance alongside actor and musician Jaden Smith, becoming the face of the sportswear brand's latest campaign.
+Her previous partnerships have included ambassadorships with Maybelline New York, where she represents the cosmetics company across sub-Saharan Africa and Darling Nigeria.